The movie camera was invented in 1892 by Thomas Edison. It was the first time that movies could be captured on film.

 It’s hard to imagine a world without video cameras, but the technology actually dates back to the late 1800s.
 In 1906, the first video camera was patented by American inventor John V.L.
 Parrott.

-See also What Is Camera Raw
+See also Camera Plumbing Inspection Cost

 At the time, the camera was incredibly bulky and expensive, and it could only record a few seconds of footage at a time.
 However, it was a major technological breakthrough and paved the way for the development of modern video cameras.